sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 $
 {% endhighlight %}

-Let's assume that we want to remove the tags, i.e. anything between \< and \> and we only want to keep whatever enclosed between the tags.
-To do so, we create a **regex** which looks for anything starting with a \< and proceeds until it gets to a \>; the regex includes anything between those two characters, excpet a \>.
+Let's assume that we want to remove the tags, i.e. anything between \< and \> and we only want to keep whatever enclosed by tags.
+To do so, we create a regular expression which looks for anything starting with a \< and proceeds until it gets to a \>; the regex includes anything between those two characters, except a \>.
 This regex is: `/<[^>]*>/`.

-For this problem, we use [Perl](https://www.perl.org/){:target="_blank"} which is a programming language highly used in text processing thanks to its facilities.
+For this problem, we use [Perl](https://www.perl.org/){:target="_blank"} which is a programming language frequently used in text processing thanks to its facilities.
 It can also be used in the command-line just like other commands.

 {% highlight bash %}
 $ cat noisy_text.txt | awk 'NR >= 1215 && NR <= 1220' | perl -0777 -pe 's/<[^>]*>//gs'